 Over the years we have supported each other through heartbreaks, family drama, business losses, and divorce.
 We have celebrated births, marriages, new careers and new opportunities.

-My tribe is diverse.
+My group is diverse.
 Some of the women know and love each other and some have never met.
 Regardless they are part of my Satsang.

 Having a Satsang – a community of like minded individuals – is transformative.
 Sharon Gannon and David Life, the cofounders of Jivamukti Yoga and my teachers, say that Satsang is the most important practice of our time.